xbeat/Machine-Learning/README.md

 Document Understanding Transformer is a powerful deep learning model designed to comprehend and extract information from various types of documents.
 It leverages the transformer architecture to process both textual and visual elements, making it particularly effective for tasks involving complex document layouts.

+## Accelerating RAG with Binary Quantization

+Understanding Binary Quantization

+Binary Quantization (BQ) is a technique used to compress high-dimensional vectors into compact binary representations.
+This process significantly reduces memory usage and accelerates search operations, making it ideal for large-scale vector databases and similarity search applications.

 ## Tree-RAG (T-RAG), an enhanced RAG technique with Python

 Understanding Tree-RAG (T-RAG)